briefercloud/briefer/docs/DEPLOYMENT.md

 ALLOW_HTTP=true briefer
 ```

-This will not set the session cookie as Secure, thus allowing you to sign-in using HTTP.
-Note this option should not be used in production given the [security risks](https://owasp.org/www-community/vulnerabilities/Insecure_Transport).
+Note that using `ALLOW_HTTP` will _not_ set the session cookie as Secure, thus allowing you to sign in using HTTP.
+We don't recommend using this option production.
 </details>